 Being tired is perhaps the bigger challenge, especially when the top photo and the photo above were taken eleven hours apart on the same outing.
 A little fatigue-inspired mental disassociation doesn't necessarily hurt the creative process, but it does make serious demands on my organization and routine.

 I've become a huge fan of organizer pouches.
 These days no little bits go in my pack or camera bag loose.
 Drawstring nylon bags take no extra room, and zippered pouches hold things that I need easier access to.
 Last time I was out I had my spare batteries in a pouch with my emergency memory card and tools, which then went in a bigger pouch with my cable release and other larger important things.
-In addition to being bright red, that pouch also has a bright glow-in-the-dark dangle on its zipper pull.
+In addition to being sandisk red, that pouch also has a bright glow-in-the-dark dangle on its zipper pull.
 It saves me hours of stress and fumbling.

 Glow tape all the things.